AlexChaplinBraz/Ablavema/README.md

 Pull requests are welcomed, but please follow my general coding style (which mostly amounts to running `rustfmt` on save).

-You can contact me most easily through Ablavema's Discord server with [discord.gg/D6gmhMUrrH](https://discord.gg/D6gmhMUrrH).
+You can contact me most easily through my Discord server with [discord.gg/D6gmhMUrrH](https://discord.gg/D6gmhMUrrH).

 But you can also contact me directly as listed at